Azure/azure-quickstart-templates/datastax/README.md

 # Important Note

 For the most up to date version of this template, please do not use this repo.
 Instead go [here](https://github.com/DSPN/azure-resource-manager-dse).
+We strongly encourage use of the latest version as it incorporates bug fixes and is more flexible.

-# datastax-enterprise
+# Deploying this DataStax ARM Template

 This template deploys a DataStax Enterprise (DSE) cluster to Azure running on Ubuntu virtual machines in a single datacenter.
 The template can provision a cluster from 1 to 40 nodes.
 Creating a greater number of nodes may cause issues with storage account I/O contention.